Remèdes rapides et naturels contre les reflux gastriques

 Understanding gastroesophageal reflux

-Acid reflux occurs when the lower esophageal sphincter (LES), which is a valve between the esophagus and stomach, does not close properly or opens improperly.
+Acid reflux occurs when the lower esophageal sphincter (LES), a valve between the esophagus and stomach, does not close properly or opens improperly.
 This allows stomach acids to back up into the esophagus, irritating its inner lining and causing reflux symptoms.

 Symptoms of acid reflux